COVID-19: How to Isolate and Notify Close Contacts

 What to Do if You've Been Asked to Isolate

-Regardless of your vaccination/booster status, you should isolate yourself immediately and continue isolation from the date of your positive test unless you receive different guidance from your local public health authority or medical provider.
+Regardless of your vaccination/booster status, you should isolate immediately and continue isolation for at least 5 days from the date of your positive test unless you receive different guidance from your local public health authority or medical provider.
 Please use the isolation criteria listed above to determine the length of your isolation.

 All CUIMC students must complete isolation as required before returning to work or class on campus.
 You cannot reduce the length of your isolation period, even if you later test negative for COVID-19.